 The human body produces elastin throughout childhood but stops producing elastin after puberty.
 Approximately 10% of the elastin in the human body is lost over a lifetime, which will cause wrinkles and sagging skin.
 Learn how to get rid of turkey neck.

 The loss of elastin in the skin is caused by both intrinsic and extrinsic aging.

 Intrinsic aging takes place over the course of your life.
 Regardless of how well you care for your skin, your skin becomes thinner and less resilient over time.
 While intrinsic aging inevitably leads to wrinkle formation, it is when extrinsic aging occurs that the effects of aging skin are magnified.

-Not only does elastin biosynthesis slow down as you age, existing elastic fibers in your skin also start to degenerate and damage accumulates in existing elastin.
+Extrinsic aging is often the result of poor lifestyle habits and environmental damage.
+Not only does elastin biosynthesis slow down as you age, but existing elastic fibers in your skin also start to degenerate and damage accumulates in existing elastin.
 This means that your skin loses its ability to rebound.

 1. Protect Against UV Rays

 While you won’t notice sun damage when you’re young, you’ll definitely see the effects on your skin as you age.
-According to a study published in the Journal of Investigative Dermatology, long-term UV-B radiation leads to wrinkle formation that is accompanied by decreases in skin elasticity and the curling of elastin fibers in the dermis.
+According to a study published in the Journal of Investigative Dermatology, long-term UV radiation leads to wrinkle formation that is accompanied by decreases in skin elasticity and the curling of elastin fibers in the dermis.

 2. Minimize and Avoid Stress